gluoon8/commod/README.md

 make plot
 ```
 And files will appear in your main directory!

+> [!IMPORTANT]
+> Current features are only available for serial code, parallel code is WIP!

 > [!TIP]
 > There are some ways to clean generated files, have a look at `make clean`, `make cleandata` and `make cleanplot`.